Dylancorbus/algorithms/target/production/algorithms/test.md

 reverse a linked list
 1 -> 2 -> 3 -> 4

-first grab the first item and make it point to null move to the next item and make it point to the previous repeat untill there are no more items print the reversed list
+grab an item and make it point to the previous item or null move to the next item and make it point to the previous repeat until there are no more items print the reversed list